 Netflix Prices Going Up

-For most people who had unlimited streaming and unlimited 1 DVD at a time plans the pricing is going from $9.99 to $15.98/month.
+For most people who had basic streaming the pricing is going from $7.99 to $8.99/month.
 So a price jump of about $1.
 The other streaming plans went up by $2.

 To find out if you think your plan is still a good value even with the price jump, check out our post: Is Netflix A Cost Efficient Entertainment Option For You?

 With a lot of people talking about canceling Netflix or moving to another provider, just what other streaming and DVD providers are there out there?
 Here's a quick rundown of some of the more visible options.

 Redbox Kiosks are located at a variety of gas stations, department stores, grocery stores and restaurants all over the United States.
 You can rent any new release or classic movie from the kiosk for $1.75/night plus tax.
 They also have video games and Blu-Ray movies for slightly more.
 If you try hard you can also find codes for free rentals at the Redbox kiosks, although those are becoming harder to find.
 Still, $1.75 per movie is an affordable option, especially if you're close to a Redbox location like we are.

 Pluto TV has an app for most streaming devices that allow you to watch a 100+ channels of free video entertainment from movies and music to TV shows.
 Pluto is the free TV streaming service, but it feels like a premium product.
 They also have some free streaming movies available to watch, although you do have to watch commercials.